hackf5/steeplejack/docs/vcpkg.md

 - **Missing `versions/baseline.json`**: make sure your local vcpkg clone actually contains the requested baseline (`git -C $VCPKG_ROOT fetch --all` or re-clone).
 - **Triplet mismatch**: if CMake complains about `*_x64-mingw-static.list` files while you expect dynamic builds, confirm `VCPKG_DEFAULT_TRIPLET` is set in your MSYS shell (and restart the terminal so the variable is active).

-Once vcpkg is configured, the `sj.sh` task runner takes care of calling the right triplet/toolchain, so you can focus on writing code.
+Once vcpkg is configured, the `sj` task runner takes care of calling the right triplet/toolchain, so you can focus on writing code.